shane-downs/TrendLens/README.md

 # Created by Shane Downs, Wilson Goins, and Leonardo Cobaleda

-Welcome to the README for the unordered_map section of the TrendLens project.
+Welcome to the README for the TrendLens project.

 The unordered map class needs two other files to work, a class called Article and a class called HashTable that is the backend of the map.